Contents

 Pricing: Free plan available.
 Paid plans start at approximately $15/agent/month.

-Best for: Small UK retailers with straightforward support needs operating on tight budgets who are willing to manually handle marketplace workflows.
-Compare options in the eDesk vs Freshdesk breakdown.
+Best for: Small UK retailers with straightforward support needs operating on tight budgets, willing to handle marketplace workflows manually.

 5. Re:amaze (best for retailers combining chat and helpdesk)

 Re:amaze bundles helpdesk functionality with live chat and chatbot tools at a single price point.
-The platform suits UK retailers who want reactive support and proactive customer engagement in one tool.
+Useful for UK retailers wanting reactive support and proactive customer engagement in one tool.

 Key strengths: